 Prof. John Kanis

-Professor Kanis is a founding member and current President of the IOF as well as editor of Osteoporosis International.
+Professor Kanis is a founding member and honorary President of the IOF as well as editor of Osteoporosis International.
 He is currently Emeritus Professor in Human Metabolism and the Director of the WHO Collaborating Centre for Metabolic Bone Diseases at the University of Sheffield.
 Author of more than 800 papers, chapters and books on bone disease and metabolism, Professor Kanis has received numerous awards and honours, including the ASBMR Bartter Award for Clinical Science, the John B. Johnson Award of the Paget Disease Foundation (USA), and a Doctorate Honoris Causa from the Sahlgrenska Academy, University of Gothenburg.
 Prof. Kanis is the author of more than 800 papers, chapters and books on bone disease and metabolism.

 The WHO diagnostic criteria for osteoporosis were first established in 1994 under the chairmanship of John Kanis.
 His own work in the field ranges from basic bone physiology research to the epidemiology of fractures.
 For the last ten years he has led an international research team commissioned by the WHO to develop a model for calculating absolute fracture risk, FRAX.

 Eugene McCloskey is a Professor in Adult Bone Disease, University of Sheffield, Sheffield, UK.